-From the second week of November until New Years' Day, the Gaylord Opryland Resort is host to many holiday events, including lavish displays with more than 3 million twinkling lights.
-ICE! is an interactive display that tells the story of the classic holiday movie "A Christmas Story."
+From Friday, November 8, 2019, until Wednesday, January 1, 2020, the Gaylord Opryland Resort is host to many holiday events, including lavish displays with more than 3 million twinkling lights.
+ICE! is an interactive display that tells the tale of the classic holiday movie "A Christmas Story."
 There's even a 15-foot-high snow tubing hill made up of four lanes.

 Every year, Nashville's old antebellum homes (big, elegant and typically plantation houses built before the Civil War) are opened to the public during the holiday season in grandiose style.
-Visit with Santa and Mrs. Claus on Thursday, November 7, 2019, and enjoy an evening of candlelight tours, wine tasting, caroling, and holiday shopping.
-This event at Belle Meade Plantation is free and open to the public.
+At Belle Meade Plantation, visit with Santa and Mrs. Claus on Thursday, November 7, 2019, and enjoy an evening of tours, children's crafts, live music, and holiday shopping.
+This event is free and open to the public.

-Take a look at all of the Nashville attractions and homes each year featuring sparkling, twinkling displays that take place annually in Nashville in celebration of the Christmas holiday season.
+Take a look at all of the Nashville attractions and homes each year featuring sparkling, twinkling displays in celebration of the Christmas holiday season.
 From hot cocoa and holiday tunes to tunnels of light and pictures with Santa, these attractions have it all.
 Most Nashvillians put their holiday lights on display prior to Thanksgiving.

 Since 1985, rivals of Music Row (where radio stations, record labels, and recording studios are housed) have competed annually on the gridiron in the Music Row Turkey Bowl.
-Proceeds go to local charities.
-This annual November event is a perfect way to kick off the holiday season in Nashville.
+This event on the morning of Saturday, November 16, 2019, is a perfect way to kick off the holiday season in Nashville.
 Part of the proceeds will benefit charities.

-Nashville Jewish Film Festival begins in the middle of October and runs through the second week of November.
-It offers an extensive and eclectic selection of films from all genres, including art, drama, romance, comedy, animation, and Jewish history at various Nashville venues.
+Nashville Jewish Film Festival begins in the middle of October and runs through Thursday, November 7, 2019.
+It offers an extensive and eclectic selection of films from all genres—including art, drama, romance, comedy, animation, and Jewish history—at various Nashville venues.
 Attendees can also enjoy Opening and Closing Night celebrations, panels, and special guests.

 This annual parade takes place in downtown Nashville and pays tribute to all members of the U.S. armed forces.
-The 10-block-long parade goes down Broadway and always begins promptly at 11 a.m. on the 11th hour of the 11th day of the 11th month in connection with the end of World War I in 1918.
+The parade hosted by The Davidson County Coordinating Council goes down Broadway for several blocks and always begins promptly at 11 a.m. on the 11th hour of the 11th day of the 11th month, in connection with the end of World War I in 1918.